• Skip to primary navigation

 Why does this matter?

-If your roommate was stopping by a coffee cart on the way home from class and they knew you had tons of studying to do, so they grabbed your favourite coffee order and brought it back to you, wouldn’t you just love them forever?
+If your roommate was stopping by a coffee shop on the way home from class and they knew you had tons of studying to do, so they grabbed your favourite coffee order and brought it back to you, wouldn’t you just love them forever?

 Well, I know I would.